 Over-the-counter whitening products used to lighten pigmentation show limited results on Melasma, and topical medications and medical laser treatments on their own can sometimes produce marginal improvements.
 Melasma is also challenging to treat as it tends to recur with time and sun exposure.

-Fortunately, researchers at Singapore’s National Skin Centre found that the oral medical Tranexamic Acid, used in treating heavy menstrual periods, showed significant lightening of Melasma in over 90 per cent of patients it studied.
+Fortunately, researchers at Singapore’s National Skin Centre found that the Oral Medication for Pigmentation, used in treating heavy menstrual periods, showed significant lightening of Melasma in over 90 per cent of patients it studied.

 How Oral Medications Work to Treat Melasma

-Oral tranexamic acid is proposed to reduce pigmentation by inhibiting UV-induced melanocyte (cells that produce melanin) activation.
-Oral tranexamic acid can also stabilise the blood vessels and reduce skin inflammation, a contributing factor in melasma.
+Oral Medication for Pigmentation is proposed to reduce pigmentation by inhibiting UV-induced melanocyte (cells that produce melanin) activation.
+Oral Medication for Pigmentation can also stabilise the blood vessels and reduce skin inflammation, a contributing factor in melasma.

 Side effects are minimal with the medication, it is generally suitable for those in good health.
 Contraindications include those with a personal/family history of blood disorders, pregnant women, and ladies on oral contraceptive pills.